Which Frequencies do CNNs Need? Emergent Bottleneck Structure in Feature Learning: Introduction

 Convolutional Neural Networks (CNNs) have played a key role in the success of deep learning \cite{lecun_1998_MNIST,Krizhevsky_2012_alexnet}.
 It seems that the structure of CNNs is particularly well adapted to tasks on natural images.
 But we still lack a description of this structure, though many theories have been proposed.

 The most common explanation, is that some fundamental properties of natural images are encoded in the structure of CNNs, such as translation invariance and locality.

 These intuitions have motivated special network architectures that encode additional properties such as rotation symmetries \cite{cohen_2019_equivariant_CNNs}, or the design of feature maps such as the scattering transform \cite{mallat2012group} that encode similar symmetries, upon which more traditional statistical models can then be used.
-Recently, the Neural Tangent Kernel (NTK) \cite{jacot2018neural} defines a kernel (and thus features too) that most closely ressembles those of a network with a given architecture \cite{exact_arora2019}.